lyc0826/COMIGHT/README.md

 #### **Create Name Cards**

 - Creates name cards (20 x 10 cm) based on the data in a roster Excel worksheet.
-The names for the seat plates must be in column A of the first worksheet (can be split into two lines within a cell), starting from cell A1.
+The names for the seat plates must be in column A of the first worksheet, starting from cell A1.
+One item can be split into two lines within a cell.
 Each name card can accommodate a maximum of 10 Chinese characters or 25 English characters.

 ### Browser